SuzanElbadry/Hamlet/README.md

 3. Delimiter "\n\t" is replaced by "."
 Delimiters "\n+" and "\t+" are replaced by space.

 - The sentiment score of each line is caculated and averaged for each scene.

+#Future work
 - Sentiment analysis models trained on the old english language will provide better sentiment scores.
+- Additional units tests can be added.
+- A Hamlet package can be created .